datacarpentry/semester-biology/exercises/Portal-data-manip-R.md

 language: R
 ---

-Download a copy of the
+If the file [`surveys.csv`](https://ndownloader.figshare.com/files/2292172) is not already in your working directory then download a copy.

-[Portal Teaching Database surveys table](https://ndownloader.figshare.com/files/2292172) (*If you are using RStudio Cloud in a class it may have already been added to your workspace for you*) and load it into R using `read.csv()`.
+Load the file into R using `read.csv()`.

 ***Do not use pipes for this exercise.***